 We offer a home treatment DVD that illustrates the Log-roll exercises.

-Appiani and associates (2001; 2005) reviewed several quicker repositioning maneuvers for lateral canal BPPV.
+Appiani and associates (2001; 2005) reviewed several of the quicker repositioning maneuvers for lateral canal BPPV.
 Many of them are named after their inventor -- for example, the "Gufoni" maneuver.
 They generally involve side-lying for 2 minutes, a turn of the head 45 degrees either up or down, remaining in this position for 2 minutes, and then a return to the upright position.
-Abrupt movements of the head are suggested in these maneuvers - - but in our opinion, there is unlikely to be a benefit (Hain et al, 2005).
+Essentially half of the log-roll.
+Abrupt movements of the head are suggested in these maneuvers - - but in our opinion, there is unlikely to be a benefit from the abrupt movements (Hain et al, 2005), see section below on rapid head movements.
 The process is as follows:

 - For the geotrophic variant of lateral canal BPPV, one starts on the unaffected side (side of weaker nystagmus), and then proceeds to 45 deg nose down

-- For the ageotrophic variant, one starts on the affected side (side of weaker nystagmus), and proceeds to 45 deg nose up (see above).
+- For the ageotrophic variant, one starts on the affected side (again side of weaker nystagmus), and proceeds to 45 deg nose up (see above).

-This study, like others of lateral canal BPPV, has the intrinsic problem of determining the side to treat.
+The Kim study, like all others of lateral canal BPPV, has the intrinsic problem of determining the side to treat.
 In the Kim study, there were judgments made based on intensity of nystagmus in several positions, that went without documentation.
 The sham maneuver in the Kim study resembled the active maneuver, but was done on the opposite side.
-If the side was incorrect, the maneuver might treat.
-Figure 2 in the paper, which is used to explain the mechanism, does not appear to reflect either known ear anatomy or even a reasonable depiction of rotation of a cartoon of ear anatomy.
+If the side was incorrect, the Sham maneuver might treat.
+Interestingly, there was a substantial response ot the Sham.
+Figure 2 in the paper, which is used to explain the mechanism, does depict either known ear anatomy or even a reasonable depiction of rotation of a cartoon of ear anatomy.

 For these maneuvers, one must both know if the nystagmus is geotrophic/ageotrophic as well as know the side of debris (which is not always the clearest).
 Because the usual assumption is that the "affected" side is the one with stronger nystagmus in geotrophic, and the affected side is the side with weaker nystagmus in ageotrophic, in either case, one starts on the side with weaker nystagmus.
 If the nystagmus is geotrophic, one after 2 minutes, then one proceeds towards nose down.
 If it is ageotrophic, then nose up.
+We suuggest for the ageotrophic, continuing on with either the "geotrophic" Gufoni or just the rest of the logroll.
 Nausea or vomiting are obvious potential issues with these maneuvers that require one to spend 4 minutes in positions that induce severe vertigo.

 Of course if you are just not sure which side is affected, you could end up mistaken as to the maneuver and end up doing nothing at all.

-The main advantage of these procedures are that they may be quicker as they cut out some of the useless steps of the Log-roll.
-We agree with the logic that the full log-roll is not always necessary.
-Nevertheless, for most situations, and especially when not done with apparatus to examine eye movements, the log-roll is the safer option.
+The main advantage of these abbreviated procedures is that they may be quicker as they cut out some of the useless steps of the Log-roll.
+We agree with the logic that the full log-roll is not always necessary for geotrophic BPPV.
+We do not agree with the logic that the "ageotrophic Gufoni" is a complete treatment.
+We think a log-roll is the logical treatment for ageotrophic.

 In the author's experience, lateral canal BPPV after an Epley maneuver nearly always resolves without any treatment after a week.
 Accordingly, the lack of a control population in most of the studies is a serious flaw.